 Nashville, or Nashvegas as it’s often called, is one of the best cities to visit in the United States.
-With it’s mix of Southern history, Country Music and just plan ‘ole fun, it’s a perfect place for a business trip.
+With it’s mix of Southern history, Country Music and just plain ‘ole fun, it’s a perfect place for a business trip.
 When the work day is done, there’s plenty of things to do in Nashville at night.

 As I note in my article The 7 Habits of the Highly Effective Business Traveler, the savvy business traveler always makes sure to check out the area he or she is visiting for work.
 And Nashville has no shortage of great things to do and see, and, of course, eat.
 Here are the best ideas of what to do in Nasvhille, after five, of course!